ambitamber/Bikeshare-Udaity-Project/README.md

 - What are the earliest, most recent, and most popular birth years?

-### By running this code, it will show statistics of the following cities: New York City, Washington, and Chicago.
+By running this code, it will show statistics of the following cities: New York City, Washington, and Chicago.

 ## Contents & Files
-### The contents of the project are:
+The contents of the project are:
 - bikeshare.py - The main file to run this project

-### It contains data for three cities.
+It contains data for three cities.
 You can download 3 csv files from [here](https://video.udacity-data.com/topher/2018/March/5aab379c_bikeshare-2/bikeshare-2.zip).
 - chicago.csv
 - new_york_city.csv
 - washington.csv

 ## Requirements
-### [Python 3](https://www.python.org/) is required to run this project
+[Python 3](https://www.python.org/) is required to run this project

 ## How to run the project
-### Download the project locally on your computer.
-Extract the project and navigate to the project directory.
-Place the datasets in this directory
+Download the project locally on your computer.
+Extract the project and navigate to the project directory. <br>
+Place the datasets in this directory.<br>
-### Open either the terminal in Linux or command prompt in Windowns in this location and type the following command.
+Open either the terminal in Linux or command prompt in Windowns in this location and type the following command.<br>
-### The program will execute
+The program will execute